thefilesareinthecomputer/restaurant_data_simulators/README.md

 - total quantity_sold and net_sales for each menu_item per location per day for 2023

 ### visualizations:
-- Total net sales
+- Total net sales org-wide (a single metric at the top)
+- 4 charts in a grid layout:
     - Total net sales per category
+    - Total net sales per region
     - Total net sales per location
     - Top 25 menu items org-wide by total net sales (data table)
-- Top 5 menu items per region by total net sales (bar chart)
-- Top 5 sales weeks per location by total net sales (heatmap)
-- Total net sales by category (bar chart)
+- Each chart should be able to be clicked / highlighted, and when clicked, the underlying data table at the bottom should filter to show only the data that corresponds to the clicked chart

 ### slicers:
+- slicers for:
     - region
     - location
     - date range (start and end date)
     - menu category
     - menu item
+- if no slicers are selected, the dashboard will show the full data

 ## setup